CONTROL VALVES

 Positioner and actuator

 Non-metallic components are preferred for corrosive environments.
 Hence, Techlink valves come with corrosion resistant accessories.
-Techlink engineers have experienced the best results with the positioners Samson (made in Germany) with polyphthalamide casing, and with the actuators Max-Air (made in Italy) with polyarylamide cylinder body.
+Techlink engineers have experienced the best results with the positioners Samson (made in Germany) with polyphthalamide casing, Piston actuator for Globe valve CT type, Diaphragm actuator for N type and Max-air (Italy) Rack and pinion actuator for V type.

 All Techlink designs can be adjusted to customer specifications.